ruffrey/mailsac/README.md

 It will not work on Node.js cloud services (like AppFog, Heroku) because they won't give you access to SMTP ports.

-You could use a service like [Paastor](https://paastor.com) or Docker to manage and deploy Node.js apps on a VPS.
+You could use a service like Docker to manage and deploy Node.js apps on a VPS.
+Or just deploy to a normal VPS using the `./deploy` script, git, or something else.

 ## Plugins